-Community Engagement Community Engagement Standard Guidance Documentation Example 2.1Agency has documented or Partnerships are considered to MOU's, Agreements, Strategic demonstrated partnerships in the be mutually beneficial.
-Plan, and Sub-Contracts. community.
-2.2Agency gathers information Documentation is completed.
-Community Needs Assessment, from key sectors of the Surveys, Interviews community in assessing needs Documentation, and and resources.
-Board/Committee or Staff Meeting Minutes 2.3Agency communicates its The activities and results should Annual Report, Website, Media activities to the community. be made available to the Files, News Release Copies, community in several ways.
-Community Event Information 2.4Agency documents the Document the number of Documentation of Tracking number of volunteer hours. volunteers and their hours.
-System (CSBG Agency Annual Report Data (CAAR))(RSVP), and Board Minutes
+Community Engagement Standard Guidance Documentation Example 2.1Agency has documented or demonstrated partnerships in the community.
+Partnerships are considered to be mutually beneficial.
+MOU's, Agreements, Strategic Plan, and Sub-Contracts.
+2.2Agency gathers information from key sectors of the community in assessing needs and resources.
+Documentation is completed.
+Community Needs Assessment, Surveys, Interviews Documentation, and Board/Committee or Staff Meeting Minutes 2.3Agency communicates its activities to the community.
+The activities and results should be made available to the community in several ways.
+Annual Report, Website, Media Files, News Release Copies, Community Event Information 2.4Agency documents the number of volunteer hours.
+Document the number of volunteers and their hours.
+Documentation of Tracking System (CSBG Agency Annual Report Data (CAAR))(RSVP), and Board Minutes